Angeac-Charente bonebed: History of discovery

 Dinosaur bones were first found at the site in 2008.
 The fossils were exposed during quarrying for overlying Pleistocene aged sand and gravel.
 After more bones were discovered in 2010, a team was set up composed of people from Musée d’Angoulême, Rennes University and the Muséum national d’Histoire naturelle to excavate the site.
 Due the promising finds, since 2011 excavations have been conducted at the site annually.

 Geology and Paleoenvironment

 The site was previously considered Hauterivian-Barremian in age, but is now considered likely middle-late Berriasian in age.
-The paleoenvironment is considered to have been a freshwater floodplain, dominanted by cheirolepidacean conifers, with a tropical or subtropical climate.
+The paleoenvironment is considered to have been a freshwater floodplain, dominated by cheirolepidacean conifers, with a tropical or subtropical climate.
 The lithology of the site is predominantly clay.